What minimum advertised price means

 Remember, you want your resale partners to help grow the overall size of your brand’s pie — not resellers who use bargain pricing, and sacrifice your brand value, to stick out a net and steal customers away from their competitors.

 With a quick Google search, you’ll find many actual MAP policies for real manufacturers and brands.
 They are generally very short documents — just a couple of pages.
-And although the specifics different from manufacturer to manufacturer, here is a general summary of the type of information contained in a MAP policy:
+And although the specifics differ from manufacturer to manufacturer, here is a general summary of the type of information contained in a MAP policy:

 - Background on the manufacturer or brand